develop-biology/language.development/README.md

 )
 ```

 Spatial separation also applies to competing parent scopes.
 Say you have a class which 'inherits' from `parent1` and `parent2`.
 If both parents define `some_var`, you can access each parent's value with `some_var.parent1` and `some_var.parent2`, respectively.
 If no greater domain is suffixed to `some_var`, it would be an error.
-However, if you define `some_var` in your class and then use the variable without a suffix, it will default to `some_var.this`, since `this` is the 'closest', 'spatial' scope to where the variable is used.
+However, if you define `some_var` in your class and then use the variable without a suffix, it will default to `some_var.$`, since `$` would be the 'closest', 'spatial' scope to where the variable is used.

 #### TODO: Implicit Spatial Scopes
 Eons Python Library allows you to specify the precedence of spatial scopes with Fetch.
 That behavior needs to be ported to Biology.

-### Sequences, Synapses, and Temporal Separation
+### Sequences, Resources, and Temporal Separation
 Sequences enable tasks to be accomplished dynamically: the same set of instructions can yield two different results when executed in different orders.
+Sequences are created using a Resource Block in conjunction with the Sequence Operator (`/`).
+This system mimics the URIs that we are familiar with (e.g. `http:object.my/do.stuff:`).

+You can use Sequences anywhere you could evaluate an expression (they are one and the same).

+The code between Sequence Operators is called a "Step".

+Note that Sequences read left to right as the Steps build upon each other: `:first/second/third:`.

+The key differences between a Sequence and a typical URI are as follows:
+* The symbol which directly prefixes the Resource Block's opening `:` (the "Scheme") has full control over the code that follows.
+Meaning, you can interpret what's in a Resource Block however you'd like (e.g. `cpp:/path/to/file.cpp` could act as a Foreign Function Interface (FFI)).
+* Having multiple Sequence Operators in a row is almost always ineffectual (i.e. `//` is the same as `/`).
+* It is not necessary that the Resource Block's opening `:` be followed by a Sequence Operator (i.e. `http:example.com` should be the same as `http://example.com`).
+* Sequences may be nested (e.g. `cpp:http:example.com/online.cpp::`).

+There are 5 important notes here:
+* Resource Blocks are processed before any other coding Block; meaning, you can still write things like `?key=value`, even though that syntax is not normally valid.
+* All `/` as used for division, etc. must be escaped with `\` (e.g. `1/2` => `1\/2`).
+Because of this, we highly recommend defining your Execution Blocks outside of the Sequence.
+* Not having a Scheme before the Resource Block will make it default to the typical form, described by the following Standard Sequences.
+* When nesting Sequences, each must be terminated, and using a newline End Operator is insufficient.
+* Any of these rules may be overturned by a Scheme's custom interpretation of its Resource Block.

+#### Standard Sequences
-Sequences are created using the Sequence Operator (`\`).
-They implicitly execute each step along their path and make the previous Steps methods and members available to the subsequent Steps. **Only the last step in a sequence is returned.** Please note that, as with all executions, the **whole** Step object is returned so that any part of it may be accessed.
+Typically, Sequences implicitly execute each step along their path and make the previous Steps methods and members available to the subsequent Steps. **Only the last step in a sequence is returned.** Please note that, as with all executions, the **whole** Step object is returned so that any part of it may be accessed.

 The Eons Python Library calls this system of Sequences ["Implicit Inheritance"](https://github.com/eons-dev/lib_eons#implicit-inheritance).

-For example, `find\my\scarf` calls the `find` Functor's Execution Block, then makes all methods and members in `find` available to `my`, then call's `my`'s Execution Block, then makes all methods and members in `my` available to `scarf`, then **returns** `scarf`'s Execution Block.
-You can then build a `your` Functor and call `find\your\scarf(color=blue)`; or create a `store` Functor for `store(in=["garage","attic")\my\things`, etc. The point in adding Sequence support to the language is to encourage reusable code.
+For example, `:find/my/scarf` calls the `find` Functor's Execution Block, then makes all methods and members in `find` available to `my`, then call's `my`'s Execution Block, then makes all methods and members in `my` available to `scarf`, then call's `scarf`'s Execution Block and **returns** `scarf`.
+You can then build a `your` Functor and call `:find/your/scarf(color=blue)`; or create a `store` Functor for `:store(in=["garage","attic"])/my/scarf`, etc. The point in adding Sequence support to the language is to encourage reusable code.
 If you can make your Functor sequence compatible, it can be (ab)used in many marvelous ways!

-You can use Sequences anywhere you could evaluate an expression (they are one and the same).

-Note that Sequences read left to right as they build upon each other: `first\second\third`.

 #### Returning a Sequence
-If you prepend a Sequence with the Exit Operator (e.g. `@(find\my\scarf)`), the Sequence will be evaluated and the last Step will be returned from the current Execution Block.
+If you prepend a Sequence with the Exit Operator (e.g. `@(:find/my/scarf:)`), the Sequence will be evaluated and the last Step will be returned from the current Execution Block.

 ### Merging Spacetime
-You can create spatial constructs using temporal sequences by wrapping them in a type block.
+You can create spatial constructs using temporal sequences by wrapping them in a Type Block.
 Because the whole Functor from the final step in a sequence is returned and that Functor contains the members and methods of what came before it, you can simply set this functor as the parent of the object you're creating.
-When called from a Type Block, a Sequence will only merge the Execution Blocks of each Step, it will not execute them.
+Note that this does execute each Step in the Sequence.

-For example, `scarf_finder <find\my\scarf>` allows you to later call `scarf_finder()` to execute all steps at once.
-Note that you can also set defaults here; `scarf_finder <find\my\scarf(color=blue)>` is roughly the same as `scarf_finder <find\my\scarf>(color=blue)` and can be overridden when calling `scarf_finder(color=red)`.
+For example, `scarf_finder <:find/my/scarf:>` allows you to later call `scarf_finder()` to execute the created `scarf` object.
+You can also set defaults here; `scarf_finder <:find/my/scarf(color=blue):>` is roughly the same as `scarf_finder <:find/my/scarf:>(color=blue)` and can be overridden when calling `scarf_finder(color=red)`.

 ### Parallel Sequences
 It is possible to execute multiple Sequences in parallel.
 To do this, simply use a Container.

-For example, `find\[my,your]\scarf` would execute `find\my\scarf` and `find\your\scarf`.
-This would return both the modified `scarf` objects in a Container: `[find\my\scarf, find\your\scarf]`.
+For example, `:find/[my,your]/scarf` would execute `:find/my/scarf` and `:find/your/scarf`.
+This would return both the modified `scarf` objects in a Container: `[:find/my/scarf:, :find/your/scarf:]`.

 If the Functors you execute are configured to run in different threads, these jobs will be executed in parallel.